system-f/fp-course/README.markdown

 test group there are test cases (`testCase` function), and properties (`testProperty` function).

-Tests are run using either a built-in test runner that has no requirement beyond those of the course (a supported version of GHCi).
+Tests are run using a built-in test runner that has no requirements beyond those of the course (a supported version of GHCi).
 By default, the full test suite is loaded, and each module's tests are exported.
 You can run the tests in GHCi like this:

     >> test test_List